lucgiffon/qkmeans/README.rst

 Installation
 ------------

 For this installation procedure, we assume you have a fresh Python environment activated.
+Python version should be 3.7.

 Before installing, you have to make sure that `opencv` is installed in your envorionment so that `python  -c "import cv2; print(cv2.__version__)"` doesn't crash.